RVirmoors/rolypoly/README.md

 first install the [FluCoMa](https://www.flucoma.org/) package - you can find it in Max's package manager

-get the package from the [Releases](https://github.com/RVirmoors/rolypoly/releases) tab, and extract it into your `Documents/Max 8` folder
+get the package from the [Releases](https://github.com/RVirmoors/rolypoly/releases) tab, and extract it into your `Documents/Max 8` directory

+if you have an nvidia GPU, [download Libtorch (CUDA + Release version)](https://pytorch.org/get-started/locally/) and extract all the .dll files from `libtorch/lib` to the /`rolypoly/support` directory

 open the rolypoly~ overview patch from the `Extras` menu in Max